Ghanaian Foods: 12 Traditional Dishes You Must Try

 Facts About Ghanaian Foods: What Types Of Food Do Ghanaians Eat?

-The usual staple Ghanaian foods in the southern part include cassava and plantain.
+The usual staple Traditional foods in Ghana in the southern part include cassava and plantain.

 In the northern part, the key staple foods include millet and sorghum.